TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ### Taiko BAT

 A year later on the 2nd of August, 2013, the osu!taiko BAT was formed.[^taikobat] The osu!taiko BATs were BATs that were dedicated to only checking Taiko mapsets.
 This is different from the Taiko "specialized" BATs mentioned previously.
 The creation of the Taiko BAT was requested by ::{ flag=DE }:: [OnosakiHito](https://osu.ppy.sh/users/290128) to ::{ flag=AU }:: [Ephemeral](https://osu.ppy.sh/users/102335).
-The original roster consisted of ::{ flag=DE }:: [OnosakiHito](https://osu.ppy.sh/users/290128) and ::{ flag=US }::[karterfreak](https://osu.ppy.sh/users/1031958); a few days later they would be joined by ::{ flag=HK }:: [KanaRin](https://osu.ppy.sh/users/310747) and ::{ flag=HK }:: [aabc271](https://osu.ppy.sh/users/155707).
+The original roster consisted of ::{ flag=DE }:: [OnosakiHito](https://osu.ppy.sh/users/290128) and ::{ flag=US }:: [karterfreak](https://osu.ppy.sh/users/1031958); a few days later they would be joined by ::{ flag=HK }:: [KanaRin](https://osu.ppy.sh/users/310747) and ::{ flag=HK }:: [aabc271](https://osu.ppy.sh/users/155707).

-The last event to happen in the Age of Independence would be the creation of the first Taiko-only beatmap pack on the 6th of November, 2013. [^MapPack]
+The last event to happen in the Age of Independence would be the creation of the first Taiko-only beatmap pack on the 6th of November, 2013.[^MapPack]

 ## 2014-2015: Period of Stagnation